Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 The beneficiary will be responsible for the difference.
 In rare cases where there is no appropriate facility nearby, Medicare will pay for transportation charges to a non-local facility.

 An alternative to ambulance transportation is transport by air.
-Medicare may pay for emergency transportation in a helicopter or airplane if a patient’s health condition requires such travel.
+Medicare medical transportation in a helicopter or airplane may be covered if a patient’s health condition requires such travel.
 Travel by air must be deemed faster than an ambulance to be considered for coverage.

 Additionally, Medicare-covered air transportation demands that any delay in treatment could result in loss of life or serious complications.
 Example scenarios that may qualify a patient for air travel rather than a traditional ambulance include:

-In a few instances, Medicare Part B will cover non-emergency ambulance transportation.
+In a few instances, Medicare Part B will cover non-emergency medical transportation.
 Medicare covers this type of transportation is covered if a doctor determines that any other transportation could endanger the patient’s health.

-For Medicare to cover non-emergency transportation, a patient would need a written order from a physician.
+In order to receive Medicare rides to doctor appointments, a patient would need a written order from a physician.

 The order would have to medically state the need for ambulance transportation, even though the patient is not having an emergency medical episode.